maira-abid/ServX-Portal/README.md

 # ServX-Portal
-Admin Portal for our Car Services App.
+Admin Portal for our Car Services App ServX.